Bealby/Milestone-Project-2/README.md

 ### STRATEGY

-The main focus of this website is to give family and friends an insight into Jack Fairfield's life.
-It aims to bring to life Jack Fairfield's journal with the use of an interactive map; along with private photos, passages and areas visited and resided in.
+The main focus of this Website is to give family and friends an insight into Jack Fairfield's life.
+It aims to bring to life Jack Fairfield's journal with the use of an interactive map; along with private photos, passages and areas he visited and resided in.

-The website needs to be suitable for mobile devices, suiting users who want to browse the website while on the move.
+The Website needs to be suitable for mobile devices, suiting users who want to browse the website while on the move.
 The desktop and tablet versions however will provide a more visual and exapansive user experience.

 User Stories:

+- We would love their to be lots of photos of Jack during the war.
+The more the better!"

+- The site must be easy to use and not too complicated.
+We would like to share Jack's life with others.
+Esepically Jack's older relatives and friends who are not Some computer savvy."

+- It would be good to incorporate some of Jack's journal in the Website.
+Any stories or snippets, to have an example of what he wrote"

+- it would be nice to know what sort of person Jack fairfield was and his position in the army"

 ### SCOPE